Sigrún Sjöfn Ámundadóttir: Playing career

 On February 8, 2017, in the Basketball Cup semi-finals, Sigrún made a three-point shot with 4.6 seconds left that gave Skallagrímur a 70-68 victory against Snæfell and seat in the Cup finals for the first time in the club's history.
 In the Cup finals, Skallagrímur lost to Keflavík, 65-62.
 In the Úrvalsdeild playoffs, Skallagrímur met Keflavík again in the semi-finals.
 Despite winning the first game, Skallagrímur lost the next three and Keflavík advanced to the finals.

 Sigrún averaged 10.8 points, 7.4 rebounds and 3.4 assists during a difficult 2018–19 season where Skallagrímur stumbled to a 6-22 record, barely staving off relegation.
 In September 2019, Sigrún re-signed with Skallagrímur for the 2019–20 season.

 On 15 February 2020, Sigrún helped Skallagrímur win the Icelandic Basketball Cup for the first time, defeating KR in the cup finals.

 On 20 September 2020, she won the Icelandic Super Cup after Skallagrímur defeated Valur 74-68.

 On 16 August 2021, Sigrún signed with Fjölnir.
 On 26 March 2022, she became the Úrvalsdeild all-time leader in rebounds when she broke Hildur Sigurðardóttir's record of 2,882 career rebounds.
 In January 2023, following Fjölnir's loss to winless ÍR, she resigned as a player and assistant coach, citing different vision of the team tactics and play with head coach Kristjana Eir Jónsdóttir.

 On 27 January 2023, Sigrún signed with Haukar.
 On 8 March, she became the Úrvalsdeild kvenna all-time leader in games played, breaking Birna Valgarðsdóttir's record of 375 games.
+Following the season, she announced her retirement from basketball.

+In January 2024, she was hired as an assistant coach to Haukar.